yutaka3koyama/weather_forecast/README.md

 | Python                | 3.12.0     |

 ## 🏃‍♀️ Progject
+This repository is for weather forecast using daily picture of Mt.Fuji.
+You can use this repository to predict specific grouping result reralted with picture RGB data.
-This repository is for weather forecast using daily picture of Mt.Fuji 'training_sklearn.py' is script to train and test using Scikit-learn algorithm.
+'training_sklearn.py' is script to train and test using Scikit-learn algorithm.
 'training_neuralNW.py' is script to train and test using Neural Network.